darintsui/darintsui.github.io/_pages/about.md

 Hi there!
 My name is Darin.
 I'm a Ph.D. student at the Georgia Institute of Technology studying Electrical and Computer Engineering and Bioengineering.
 I previously received my BS degree at the University of California San Diego in Bioengineering.

 I currently work with Dr. <a href="https://amirmohan.github.io/">Amirali Aghazadeh</a> in the AI ML & Information Group, where I develop **scalable, interpretable tools** for generative models in the biosciences.
 I am currently supported by the NSF Graduate Research Fellowship.
 My research focuses on:
-- Explaining **black-box models** by bridging the gap between interpretability and the sparse Fourier transform.
+- Explaining **black-box models** by bridging the gap between interpretability and signal processing.

 - Extracting **higher-order interactions** from models for scientific discovery.